 5. Memrise — best language learning app for casual conversation

 Many of us are interested in learning a new language so we can communicate with locals when traveling to new places.
-With a special focus on everyday conversation, Memrise is a great learning tool for picking up common words and phrases.
+With a special focus on everyday conversation, Memrise is a great learning tool for picking up common new words and phrases.

 One of the best features of this language-learning app is the video segment called ‘Learning With Locals.’
 Memrise includes video clips of various native speakers to familiarize yourself with a new language’s proper sound, pace, and pronunciation.